 It is commonly known as the hanging plant.
 Interestingly, the plant also can climb walls/trees and reach great heights because of its aerial roots.
 They can reach up to the size of 66 ft (20m).

-So, where did the pothos plant come from?
-It is native to Moorea in the Society Islands of French Polynesia.
+The Pothos is native to Moorea in the Society Islands of French Polynesia.
 It is known as the devil’s ivy, money plant, and golden pothos.

 9 Pothos Plant Varieties